lovelldies/ninoshka/README.md

 # ninoshka
-Source code to Ninoshka's Website
+Source code of Ninoshka's Website.
+Now powered by Jekyll.